YottaDB/YDBDoc/MessageRecovery/errors.rst

 REPLINSTNMLEN, Replication instance name xxxx should be 1 to 15 characters long

-MUPIP Error: This error is issued by the mupip replic instance_create command if the instance name was specified either through the name qualifier or through the environment variable gtm_repl_instname and if name was longer than 15 characters or was the empty string.
+MUPIP Error: This error is issued by the mupip replic instance_create command if the instance name was specified either through the name qualifier or through the environment variable ydb_repl_instname and if name was longer than 15 characters or was the empty string.

 Action: Specify a valid instance name that is 1 to 15 characters long.